danisltpi/projektarbeit/src/chapter6.md

 _It’s important to keep your Javadoc comment sections up to date and accurate, as they can help other developers understand how to use your code and can make your code more maintainable and readable._

-Was auffällig an diesem Ergebnis ist, ist, dass eine Methodensignatur„erfunden“” wurde, die im ursprünglichen Prompt gar nicht zu finden war.
+Was auffällig an diesem Ergebnis ist, ist, dass eine Methodensignatur „erfunden“” wurde, die im ursprünglichen Prompt gar nicht zu finden war.
 Zusätzlich ist diese Syntax in TypeScript nicht korrekt und ähnelt eher Java Code.
+Insgesamt auch hier wieder ein eher ernüchterndes Ergebnis, jedoch aber auch nicht ganz unbrauchbar, falls nach Inspiration oder ersten Anhaltspunkten zum Verständnis gesucht wird.